ReScience/MLRC/README.md

 ### Step 5: Submit a PR

-Once your compilation is ready, open a Pull Request (PR) to main branch.
+To submit your report, open a Pull Request (PR) to main branch.
 Our Area Chairs will then review and accept the submission, and proceed towards obtaining the journal metadata.
+Even if you have completed the report partially due to compilation issues, we ****strongly recommend**** to open your Pull Requests early to 1. get quicker help from our Area Chairs, and 2. take advantage of Github Actions for auto compilation.

 ### :bulb: Continuous Integration